Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion: Numerical Examples

 We denote by $\cL_{\Phi}^{y}$ the Laplace approximation to $\pi_{\Phi}^y$, that is, $\cL_{\Phi}^y = N(m_\Phi,\cC_\Phi)$ where

-In finite dimensions, this approximation arises by performing a second order Taylor approximation of the negative logarithm of the posterior Lebesgue density -- note that when the potential $\Phi$ is quadratic, such as arises when the forward map is linear and the noise is additive Gaussian, this approximation would is exact.
+In finite dimensions, this approximation arises by performing a second order Taylor approximation of the negative logarithm of the posterior Lebesgue density -- note that when the potential $\Phi$ is quadratic, such as arises when the forward map is linear and the noise is additive Gaussian, this approximation would be exact.
 Additionally, in the limit of large data or small noise, the posterior and Laplace approximation coincide \cite{schillings2019convergence}.
-Numerically we approximate the covariance $\cC_\Phi$ using the methodology described in \cite[\S 4.2]{isaac2015scalable}.
+Numerically we calculate the MAP estimates $m_\Phi$ using the L-BFGS algorithm, initialized at a smoothed version of the true field to somewhat avoid multi-modality issues when using the $L^2$ loss.
+We approximate the covariance $\cC_\Phi$ using the methodology described in \cite[\S 4.2]{isaac2015scalable}. \begin{remark} We could instead choose probe the posterior distribution directly using MCMC methods -- though the dimension of the field we are inferring is high, dimension robust methods are available \cite{beskos2017geometric}.
+However, the statistical performance of such methods is highly dependent on how informative the data is relative to the prior.
+In the setups we consider the data is highly informative, and so generating a large number of uncorrelated samples using MCMC would likely be computationally prohibitive.
+Additionally, in the cases of the $L^2$ and $\dot H^{-1}$ likelihoods the posterior is likely to be highly multimodal, as illustrated in the previous subsection, which could lead to additional issues with exploring the full posterior; this would be less of an issue with the $W_2$ likelihood however. \end{remark}

 We consider both clean observations $y = \G(u)$ and noisy observations $y' = \G(u) + \eta$, where $\eta$ has the form